ishangupta-ds/kodepreter/README.md

 # koderunners-interpreter
-The interpreter of a new esoteric turning complete programming language "koderunners".
+The interpreter of a new esoteric turning complete programming language called "koderunners".